Skip To Main Content

 Events/Athletics Attendance

-Students who participate in an after-school or evening athletic event or activity must remain until the end of the activity unless parent/guardian/caretakers have made previous arrangements with the adult or coach in charge.
+Students who participate in an after-school or evening athletic event or activity must remain until the end of the activity unless parents/guardians/caretakers have made previous arrangements with the adult or coach in charge.

-Parent/guardian/caretakers are expected to pick up students within fifteen (15) minutes after the close/completion of a school-sponsored event.
-Students who are not picked up within fifteen (15) minutes after the close of a school-sponsored event may not be allowed to attend the next such event.
+Parents/guardians/caretakers are expected to pick up students within fifteen (15) minutes after the close/completion of a school-sponsored event.
+Students who are not picked up within fifteen (15) minutes after a school-sponsored event's close may not be allowed to attend the next such event.
 Practices are closed from observation to protect the safety of athletes.

 We appreciate that students often wish to support their school team by attending sports events.
 To attend, students must be accompanied by a responsible adult, who they remain with for the whole event.
 Students should be seated during the event (except during breaks), and food and drink should be consumed outside the gym (bottled water is permitted inside the gym).
 Students at BLMS are expected to follow the BARKS behavior expectations while attending any extra-curricular activity or school-sponsored event.